-- 40 (1) The members of the company may require the company to circulate a resolution as a written resolution. - (2) Where the members require a company to circulate a resolution they may require the company to circulate with it a statement of not more than 1,000 words on the subject matter of the resolution. - (3) The company is required to circulate the resolution and any accompanying statement once it has received requests that it do so from members representing not less than 5% of the total voting rights of all members entitled to vote on the resolution. - (4) Having received a request meeting the above terms, the company must circulate a copy of the resolution with any accompanying statement to all eligible members within 21 days.
-The papers may be sent in hard copy form, electronic form, or via a website. - (5) The resolution must be accompanied by guidance as to how to signify agreement to the resolution and the date by which the resolution must be passed if it is not to lapse, being 28 days beginning with the circulation date.
+- 36. (1) The members of the company may require the company to circulate a resolution as a written resolution. - (2) Where the members require a company to circulate a resolution, they may require the company to circulate with it a statement of not more than 1,000 words on the subject matter of the resolution. - (3) The company is required to circulate the resolution and any accompanying statement once it has received requests that it do so from members representing not less than 5% of the total voting rights of all members entitled to vote on the resolution. - (4) Having received a request meeting the above terms, the company must circulate a copy of the resolution with any accompanying statement to all eligible members within 21 days.
+The papers may be sent in hard copy form, electronic form, or via a website. - (5) The resolution must be accompanied by guidance as to how to signify agreement to the resolution and the date by which the resolution must be passed if it is not to lapse, being 28 days beginning with the circulation date. - (6) No member may vote on a written resolution unless all moneys currently due and payable by that member to the Company have been paid. - (7) If no resident exists in respect of any residence, those members who are subscribers to the Memorandum of Association or who became members as a result of having been nominated under Article 21 shall have on a written resolution, ten votes in respect of every such unit in addition to their own vote or votes as members.

-PART 5 ADMINISTRATIVE ARRANGEMENTS Means of communication to be used
+ADMINISTRATIVE ARRANGEMENTS Means of communication to be used

-- 41-(1) Subject to the articles, anything sent or supplied by or to the company under the articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the company. - (2) Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - (3) A director may agree with the company that notices or documents sent to that director in a particular way are to be deemed to have been received within a specified time of their being sent, and for the specified time to be less than 48 hours.
+- 37.-(1) Subject to the articles, anything sent or supplied by or to the company under the articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the company. - (2) Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - (3) A director may agree with the company that notices or documents sent to that director in a particular way are to be deemed to have been received within a specified time of their being sent, and for the specified time to be less than 48 hours.